Intersect ENT (NASDAQ:XENT) PT Lowered to $21.00

-Intersect ENT (NASDAQ:XENT) had its target price cut by investment analysts at SVB Leerink from $23.00 to $21.00 in a research note issued on Tuesday, Benzinga reports.
-The firm currently has a “market perform” rating on the medical equipment provider’s stock.
-SVB Leerink’s price target points to a potential upside of 12.78% from the stock’s current price.
+Intersect ENT (NASDAQ:XENT) had its price objective cut by stock analysts at SVB Leerink from $23.00 to $21.00 in a report issued on Tuesday, Analyst Ratings Network reports.
+The brokerage presently has a “market perform” rating on the medical equipment provider’s stock.
+SVB Leerink’s target price would indicate a potential upside of 19.18% from the company’s current price.

-A number of other brokerages have also recently issued reports on XENT.
-Canaccord Genuity raised shares of Intersect ENT from a “hold” rating to a “buy” rating and increased their price objective for the stock from $18.00 to $25.00 in a research note on Monday, January 11th.
-Piper Sandler increased their price target on Intersect ENT from $17.00 to $23.00 and gave the stock a “neutral” rating in a research note on Friday, January 15th.
-Finally, Zacks Investment Research upgraded Intersect ENT from a “sell” rating to a “hold” rating and set a $21.00 price objective on the stock in a research report on Tuesday, April 20th.
-Five equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-The company presently has an average rating of “Hold” and a consensus price target of $24.43.
+Other analysts also recently issued research reports about the stock.
+Canaccord Genuity raised shares of Intersect ENT from a “hold” rating to a “buy” rating and raised their price objective for the stock from $18.00 to $25.00 in a research note on Monday, January 11th.
+Piper Sandler increased their price objective on shares of Intersect ENT from $17.00 to $23.00 and gave the company a “neutral” rating in a research report on Friday, January 15th.
+Finally, Zacks Investment Research raised shares of Intersect ENT from a “sell” rating to a “hold” rating and set a $21.00 target price on the stock in a research report on Tuesday, April 20th.
+Five investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+The company currently has an average rating of “Hold” and a consensus price target of $24.43.

 Intersect ENT, Inc operates as an ear, nose, and throat (ENT) medical technology company in the United States.
 The company offers PROPEL and PROPEL Mini, which are steroid releasing implants for patients undergoing sinus surgery to treat chronic sinusitis; and PROPEL Contour, a steroid releasing implant to frontal and maxillary sinus ostia, or openings, of the dependent sinuses.